riffomonas/RR_R25_2014/research_plan.md

   * Primary: Understand the importance of documenting one's analysis
   * Secondary: Appreciate the value of keeping track of the evolution of an analysis
+  * Topic/Technology:
-  * Topic: Will focus on knitr because of it's tie in with RStudio and its GUI, but will also highlight IPython notebooks and the developing Jupyter project
+    * Will focus on markdown because of it's tie in with so many other technologies (knitr, IPython, GitHub, pandoc) that we will use in later autotutorials.
+    * Will utilize git and GitHub for version contorl because of its popularity, numerous add-on tools, and integration with other packages (e.g. RStudio, XCode, etc.)

 * Learning outcomes:
   * Explain what is meant by "literate" programming and its value in